 Eighth grade students begin academic planning for high school starting in January, with an initial 60-90-minute meeting.

-College meetings take place twice in the first year and then annually through graduation.
-Meetings are one to two hours in length.
+College meetings take place at least twice in the first year and then at least annually through graduation.

 Parents/guardians determine their level of involvement in the process in and out of meetings.